DouglasOjeda/BasicCalculator/README.md

 - Styling and organizing html elements to represent a calculator visually.

 (Things I could improve):
+- I could implement a finite state machine, for parsing the String, but at the moment I was still learning about classes in javascript.
+It would definitely have been better.
 - I could add more button input validation, for better user experience .
 - I could refactor some of the functions, for better readability.